-South Nation Conservation is restoring the J. Henry Tweed Conservation Area in Russell thanks to a new 3-year partnership with Ontario Power Generation.
+Restoration Work is Well Underway at the J. Henry Tweed Conservation Area in Russell, Thanks to a Partnership with Ontario Power Generation

 The J. Henry Tweed Conservation Area started as a 16-acre land donation to SNC in 1980 by Alex and Mable Little and Jean Hay to protect the family’s natural legacies and provide passive recreational opportunities.